Things to do in Wilderness

 Day trips from Wilderness

-Alternatively you can drive to Knysna by taking the old 7-passes road.
-Make a stop in Rheenendal (Totties Farm kitschen is great for lunch), visit the goldmine or have a walk or picnic in the forest (Jubilee creek).
+Alternatively you can drive to Knysna by taking the old 7-passes road and make a stop in Rheenendal (Totties Farm kitschen is great for lunch), visit the goldmine or have a walk or picnic in the forest (Jubilee creek).

 Nearby there are several animal parks: Monkeyland with its free-roaming multi-specie primates, Birds of Eden (world's largest free-flight bird aviary) and Jukani with its big cats.